-Since you’re looking for Bumble profile ideas, you’ve already figured out being successful on Bumble requires more than just cute photos.
-When you’re looking for the man of your dreams, you have to offer up both style and substance!
+When you’re looking for the Bumble match of your dreams, you have to offer up both style and substance!

 Now compare that good Bumble profile example to a profile like this, found out in the wild:

-There’s nothing wrong with liking either cats or bingo, but keep in mind that every word in your Bumble bio contributes to the impression he’s forming in his mind.
+There’s nothing wrong with liking either cats or bingo, but keep in mind that every word in your Bumble bio contributes to the impression a potential match is forming in his mind.

 By the end of this profile, he’s probably picturing her curled up on the couch on a Saturday night, rocking a cat sweatshirt and binge watching Golden Girls reruns with her 19 furry friends.